nhojb/SwiftNano/README.md

    To do this create a C or Objective-C file and simply include the appropriate header. e.g. For OpenGL3

         #import <Nano/nanovg_gl3.h>

-3. If you're using Swift you will also need to add the same header to your bridging header to import the NanoVG symbols into Swift.
+3. If you're using Swift you will also need to add the same header to your bridging header.
+This imports the NanoVG symbols into Swift.

 4. Before creating a Nano Context you must call the initialize method to set the appropriate NanoVG context creation/deletion functions:

         Nano.initalize(createContext: nvgCreateGL3, deleteContext: nvgDeleteGL3)

         let screen = Nano.Screen()
         ...

 ## Dependencies